 What information do we collect and how do we collect it?

-When you submit information we may collect personal information from you, such as your name, gender, occupation, e-mail address, phone number, home address or other contact details, as well as other information such as dietary restrictions and subject matter interests.
+When you submit information we may collect personal information from you, such as your name, gender, occupation, e-mail address, phone number, home address or other contact details, age/ date of birth, passport details, emergency contact details, credit card or payment details, information about your study (including academic records), references as well as other information such as dietary restrictions and subject matter interests.

 The way in which we may collect personal information from you includes (but is not limited to):

 Cookies may be placed in the browser files of your computer by our servers or third-party IT service providers, which may automatically record the following details about any computer used to access our website, including:

 - top-level domain names (for example .com, .gov, .au, etc);

 - the pages you accessed and documents downloaded;